albertii-alt/homebase-finder-tester/README.md

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/31208b6f-a6b4-4b5c-93f5-b15a147e124c) and click on Share -> Publish.

+## Working with Firebase emulators

+- Run `npm run emulators` to launch the Firebase emulators with state persisted in `.firebase-data/` (storage uploads and Firestore docs survive restarts).
+- Use `npm run dev:emulators` to start Vite alongside the emulators for local development.
+- Set `VITE_USE_FIREBASE_EMULATORS=true` in your `.env.local` if you need the app to connect to the emulators outside of `npm run dev` (for example when running `npm run preview`).
+- Adjust emulator host/port via `VITE_FIREBASE_EMULATOR_*` env vars if your setup uses non-default ports.

 ## Can I connect a custom domain to my Lovable project?